arboleda-alejandro/talks/docs/index.md

-# Instructions to Run the get_attendee Project
+# Instructions to Run the get_attendee Project - updated 2.0

 ## Requirements
 1. Tested with python==3.11.5